Understanding Data Types and Constraints

 Which data type would you use for

-creditsin a database that supports decimals, and why?
+pricein a database that supports decimals, and why?

 A)TEXTto allow any value

-C)INTEGERbecause credits are whole numbers
+C)INTEGERbecause prices are whole numbers

 True or False:

-CHECK (credits <= 6)runs every time a row is inserted or updated.
+CHECK (price > 0)runs every time a row is inserted or updated.

 A) True